buliro/conduit-realworld-example-app/docker/README.md

 ## Security Notes

+- Docker builds use the repository root as their build context, and the repo-level `.dockerignore` excludes local secrets, `.env` files, `node_modules`, and other local artifacts from being sent to the Docker daemon.
 - Secrets are mounted from files instead of being injected directly as environment variables.
 - The database lives on an internal-only Docker network so the frontend cannot reach it directly.
 - `backend`, `frontend`, `certbot`, and `nginx` use `init: true`, `no-new-privileges`, and reduced writable paths.